O JARGON BUSTER

 - Mountain Marathon

-- Long distance orienteering event in hills or mountains,
+- Long distance orienteering event in hills or

-Frequently, competitors have to carry food and shelter for the
+carry food and shelter for the overnight stop.
+Events

-overnight stop.
-Events listed on this adventure racing web site,
+are listed on this adventure racing web site,

 amidst other non-orienteering events.